 The message of this article is not to stay loyal to a non-competitive insurer, but to carefully consider the implications of switching insurers before doing so.
 The annual premium cost should not be the only factor.

-For more information, contact Tamir Katz, Special Counsel.
+For more information, please contact Tamir Katz, Special Counsel.